The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 For estimating the stellar masses of the galaxies, we again rely on SED fitting with LePhare.
+Throughout the paper, the stellar mass represents the mass of living stars at the time of observation and is estimated as the median value from the marginalized PDF based on the likelihoods computed for all possible models.

-In the last subsection, our purpose was to obtain the best fits to the UV continuum of the individual galaxies.
-However, it is well known that unconstrained SED fitting often leads to unrealistically young ages, and thus low stellar masses, for $z\gtrsim1$ star-forming galaxies when the age is left as a free parameter\footnote{Note that here the age represents the time elapsed since the onset of the star formation history, which is thus the age of the oldest stellar population present in the template.}.
-This is because the SED of such galaxies is dominated by the youngest stellar populations which outshine the older ones \citep[e.g.,][]{2010MNRAS.407..830M}.
-It has been demonstrated that limiting the starting times of star formation in such SED fitting to $z\sim3\textrm{--}5$ better recovers stellar masses of high-$z$ star-forming galaxies \citep[e.g.,][]{2012MNRAS.422.3285P}.
+In the last subsection, our purpose was to obtain the model spectra that fit to the UV continuum of the individual galaxies.
+However, it is well known that unconstrained SED fitting often leads to unrealistically young ages, and thus low stellar masses, for $z\gtrsim 1$ star-forming galaxies when the age is left as a free parameter.\footnote{Note that here the age represents the time elapsed since the onset of the SFH, which is thus the age of the oldest stellar population present in the galaxy.} This is because the SED of such galaxies is dominated by the youngest stellar populations, which outshine the older ones \citep[e.g.,][]{2010MNRAS.407..830M}.
+It has been demonstrated that limiting the starting times of star formation in such SED fitting to $z\sim3\textrm{--}5$ better recovers the stellar masses of high-$z$ star-forming galaxies \citep[e.g.,][]{2012MNRAS.422.3285P}.

 We therefore impose a lower limit on the age of a given galaxy to estimate the stellar mass.
-The fitting procedure and the photometric data are the same as used to derive the best-fit spectral templates in the last subsection, but now we restrict the star formation history to begin before a redshift of 3 (i.e., \texttt{ZFORM\_MIN}~$=3$).
-The resulting stellar masses of the galaxies are on average $\approx0.3~\mathrm{dex}$ larger than those derived with age as a free parameter.
+The fitting procedure and photometric data are the same as those used to derive the model spectra in the last subsection, but now we restrict the SFH to begin before a redshift of 3 (i.e., \texttt{ZFORM\_MIN}~$=3$).
+The resulting stellar masses of the galaxies are, on average, $\approx0.3~\mathrm{dex}$ larger than those derived with age as a free parameter.
 This level of the systematic offset is consistent with what has been found in previous work \citep{2012MNRAS.422.3285P}.

-Throughout the paper, the stellar mass represents the mass of living stars at the time of observation.